 The Social Security Administration has an elite group of benefits specialists, known as the PASS Cadre, who are trained to work with a Plan for Achieving Self-Support (PASS).
 When an individual submits a PASS application to their local SSA office, it is sent to a member of the PASS Cadre for review and to make sure the work goal is reasonable.
 This PASS expert will work directly with the individual for clarifications, and help make changes in the application, if needed.

 SSA has contracted with local organizations to provide work incentive and planning services for Social Security SSDI and SSI beneficiaries.
 The WIPA agencies have people who have been specially trained to help individuals with disabilities considering returning to work or returning to work.
-There are WIPAs in most of the 50 states, DC and the U.S. territories.
+There are WIPAs in all of the 50 states, DC and the U.S. territories.